willr42/coder-t2a2/README.md

 When a Plant is deleted, we see a similar cascade to remove all associated GardenPlants - as a null value of a Plant species wouldn't make sense.

+I believe that my model code accurately reflects my ERD.
+The most important things I found when creating this model was thinking carefully about the relationships and how they should be modelled.

 # R9 Discuss the database relations to be implemented in your application

 There are four main relations in this project.
-Users, Gardens, Plants, and the table that connects a Garden with the Plants inside it (called GardenPlants).
+Users, gardens, plants, and the table that connects a Garden with the Plants inside it (called gardenplants).

 Users are how we represent the user in the app.
 The primary key is a surrogate key, an autoincrementing integer ID.
 They have a `full_name` field to store their personal information, which might be important for later expansion of the API or a frontend.
 They have an email for communicating with users, and a field called `expert` which determines whether they're able to make changes to the Plants database.

+We can see this in the ERD, which lists each field, as well as the user's connection to gardens.

-A User can have many Gardens.
-Each Garden has a connection to the user that created it, and a `creation_date` to keep track of when it was created, a `garden_type` which represents what sort of Garden the user has (eg. "indoor", "outdoor" or even "terrarium") and a surrogate primary key.
+A user can have many gardens.
+Each garden has a connection to the user that created it, and a `creation_date` to keep track of when it was created, a `garden_type` which represents what sort of garden the user has (eg. "indoor", "outdoor" or even "terrarium") and a surrogate primary key.
+The line from user to garden indicates that one and only one user can have one to many gardens.

 Plants are the main data being stored in the API, along with the Gardens and their connection to them.
-The Plant model contains a field of `name`, which represents the scientific name of the plant, and an array of strings called `common_name`.
+The plant table contains a field of `name`, which represents the scientific name of the plant, and an array of strings called `common_name`.
 Arrays are a Postgres feature and allow us to store multiple strings in a singular field.
 Both `cycle` and `watering` are enums.
 This has the effect of limiting duplication and enforcing specific values at the database level.
 The primary key is the ubiquitous surrogate key.

+The line from the plants table to the garden\_plants table indicates that one plant may appear in one or more garden\_plant rows.
+This should make sense, as the plant is the species of plant, whereas we can think of a garden\_plant as a specific "instance" of a plant in a users garden.

-GardenPlants is the final model, which connects the Garden a User has created with Plants.
-Thus we have two foreign keys, one from Gardens, one from Plants.
+Garden\_plants is the final table, which connects the garden a user has created with plants.
+Thus we have two foreign keys, one from gardens, one from plants.
 The `last_watered` field keeps track of when a user has last watered a particular plant.
 The `placement` field tracks the sun conditions the plant is placed in (full shade, full sun, or a mix). `Healthiness` is an integer from 1 to 10 that tracks exactly that — how well a plant is doing (10 being peak condition, 1 being on its last legs).
 Finally, the surrogate key of `garden_plant_id`.

+In the ERD, the line between gardens and garden\_plant indicates that one garden\_id may appear in a row of garden\_plants, which makes sense, as each garden\_plant row has only one garden\_id in it.

 # R10 Describe the way tasks are allocated and tracked in your project